At the end of August 2022, we had 19 panels installed (7.2kW), a Solax hybrid inverter, and batteries.

 The panels are located at the rear of the house, because we’re in the UK (facing roughly SE 138 °).
 The two 5.8kW batteries are located in a utility room, so they shouldn’t get too hot or too cold.

-The panels were been successful from day one.
+The panels were successful from day one.
 By 11am, batteries are full and we’re exporting electricity to the grid.
-On our electricity providers usage graph above, it’s obvious to see when the solar panels were installed.
+On our electricity provider’s usage graph above, it’s obvious to see when the solar panels were installed.

-We’re considering increasing the solar array to ~ 10kW) and to increase battery storage (we can add up to four batteries to our Solax hybrid inverter).
+We’re considering increasing the solar array to ~ 10kW) and to increase battery storage (we can add up to three batteries to our Solax hybrid inverter).